[Rev. 5/4/2013 2:50:05 PM]

 (a) On a form provided by the Board; and

-(b) Signed by the administrator who supervised the applicant.
+(b) Signed by the preceptor who supervised the applicant.

 5. A program for training administrators completed in another state must be equivalent to those programs approved in this State.